-16. Record handling
+15 Record handling

-Currently all records are kept and maintained manually in hard copy format.
+Currently all records are kept and maintained manually in hard copy format and soft copy with consignment forms scanned and saved, and consignment details added to an electronic register.
 It hopeful that records can be transitioned to completely electronic in the future.